gkao25/nijiEN_fanbase_overlap/README.md

 4. `Time zone` (in UTC) - multiple choice question
 5. `Are you native/fluent in English?` - Yes/No question

+*Disclaimer*: The survey closed on June 19, 2023, which is before the announcement of Krisis.
+The dataset contains information for 30 livers that debuted before this date.

 # Data Cleaning